stitchdata/docs/_developer-content/connect/guides/api/create-import-api-with-stitch-connect.md

 title: Create and configure an Import API source with Stitch Connect
 doc-type: "tutorial"

-product-type: "import-api"
+product-type: "connect"
 content-type: "guide"
-content-id: "create-import-api-with-stitch-connect"
+content-id: "create-import-api-source"
 layout: tutorial

-permalink: /developers/import-api/guides/create-import-api-integration-with-stitch-connect
+permalink: /developers/stitch-connect/guides/create-import-api-integration-with-stitch-connect
 icon:
-order: 1
+order: 5

 summary: "Using the Stitch Connect API, create a new Import API integration and generate an access token.
 You'll also learn how to push data to the Import API after the source has been configured."
-## This is used only on the /import-api/guides page.
+## This is used only on the /stitch-connect/guides page.
 description: "Create an Import API integration using the Stitch Connect API."